HL7/fhir-gender-harmony/input/pagecontent/model.md

 being a man, woman, boy, girl or any point on the gender spectrum, gender identity may be recorded as Unknown.
 Unknown can be used in cases where parents do not want to specify a value but one must be recorded.
-Gender identity can be congruent or incongruent with one's SfCU or RSG.
+Gender identity can be congruent or incongruent with one's SPCU or RSG.
 Persons may identify using different terms at different times for various reasons, or use multiple identities simultaneously, depending on culture.
 For example, a specific gender identity may be used in one care